stephanie-K/SE-DesignInTheOpen/README.md

 I have a [draft story on Medium]() explaining the changes I've done.

-There is an [exisiting website](https://github.com/scotentSD) using Jekyll that my team is using.
+There is an [exisiting website](https://scotentsd.github.io/) using Jekyll that my team is using.
+The [repositories for this are here](https://github.com/scotentSD)

 The code in this repository is [deployed on Heroku]().